UniqueNetwork/marketplace-docker/README.md

   [v] Approve timeout is zero blocks
 ```

-Now you're almost done.
+At this point, the setup is almost done.

-## Step 6 Add Certificate to the Trusted List
+## Step 6 Add A Certificate to the Trusted List

-To simplify this guide, we provide a self-signed ssl-certificate, you can find it the `nginx/ssl` folder.
-You should never use this certificate in production, but now you can add it to trusted list for testing purposes.
-Or you can issue your own ssl-certificate right now.
+To simplify the process of setting the marketplace up, a self-signed ssl certificate is provided for a test implementation.
+It is located in the `nginx/ssl` folder.
+It should never be used in a production context, but for a test environment it provides a convenient, workable solution.
+You will need to add this certificate to your list of trusted certificates.
+Otherwise, there is always the option to generate a personal domain ssl certificate via an on-line ssl certificate issuing authority.

 ## Step 7 - Build and Run